uit-no/hpc-doc/applications/chemistry/Gaussian/firsttime_gaussian.rst

 Gaussian input example:
 ------------------------

-.. include:: caffeine.com
+.. include:: ../files/caffeine.com
    :literal:

 **NB: Pay special attention to the %mem defined in the beginning of the file.
 Also note that there are no mentioning of Linda and shared memory cores.
 This is addressed here:** :ref:`gaussian_on_stallo`

-You can also download the input file here: :download:`Caffeine-input<caffeine.com>`
+You can also download the input file here: :download:`Caffeine-input<../files/caffeine.com>`

 Gaussian runscrip example:
 --------------------------

-.. include:: job_g09.sh
+.. include:: ../files/job_g09.sh
    :literal:

 **NB: Note that we for Gaussian advice to specify both nodes and core/node.
 This is due to the special way Gaussian sets up parallel jobs!**

-You can also download the input file here: :download:`Gaussian run script<job_g09.sh>`
+You can also download the runscript here: :download:`Gaussian run script<../files/job_g09.sh>`